German auxiliary cruiser Pinguin: Atlantic Ocean

 Krüder headed for Jan Mayen, intending to wait for poor weather in the Denmark Strait before attempting to break out into the Atlantic for a rendezvous with near the Cape Verde islands.
 The plan was assisted by the British diversion of ships from the Northern Patrol to take part in the evacuation of the British Expeditionary Force from Dunkirk evacuation which left the Denmark Strait unguarded.
 The ship reached Jan Mayen on 24 June but the expected fog had not formed.
 When the ship reached Greenland the fog returned and then the ship waited for three days for bad weather.

 The ship entered the Atlantic on 1 July.
 After sailing past the Azores, the ship changed disguise to the Greek Kassos.
 On 17 July the rendezvous with U-A took place off the Saint Peter and Saint Paul Archipelago and eleven torpedoes were transferred to the U-boat.
 To conserve fuel U-A was taken in tow, towards Africa until close to Freetown but machinery trouble forced U-A to return to Germany, sinking four merchant ships en route with the torpedoes from Pinguin.

 Operations

 South Atlantic

-On 31 July, near Ascension Island about 1200 nmi off west Africa, a ship was sighted at about 9:00 a.m. in clear weather. each other The ship was the British 5,538 GRT which turned away, transmitted an unknown attacker alert in Morse, "QQQQ" [– – • –] × 4, prepared the stern gun for action and raised the flag.
+On 31 July, near Ascension Island about 1200 nmi off west Africa, a ship was sighted at about 9:00 a.m. in clear weather.
+The ship was the British 5,538 GRT which turned away, transmitted an unknown attacker alert in Morse, "QQQQ" [– – • –] × 4, prepared the stern gun for action and raised the flag.
 Krüder give chase, trying to jam the wireless calls from the ship and gradually overhauled it, opening fire at a range of 2 nmi.
 Several hits on Domingo de Larrinaga started a fire near the bridge and killed four men; 32 members of the crew took to three lifeboats.
 The ship was boarded and then sunk by torpedo after a scuttling charge failed to explode.